-SPECIAL EVENTS 40 (1) In this section, " special event " means an event or gathering in a public space owned or operated by the City where 100 or more people are, or anticipated to be, in attendance.
-(2) A person must not organize or participate in a special event unless a permit has been issued for that special event.
-(3) The City Manager must not unreasonably withhold or refuse a permit for a special event.
-(4) A permit for a special event may include any conditions the City Manager deems reasonable, including, but not limited to, conditions: (a) to ensure safety or security; (b) to support safe and efficient traffic control; (c) for the protection of City assets; and (d) imposing fees for the use of the public space, provision of services by the City, and any incidental costs incurred by the City for the special event.
-TRANSIT SPACES 41 A person must not offer or stage a live musical or other performance in a transit vehicle or transit station unless the person is within an area designated as a performance space.
-PART X - P PROTECTION OF PUBLIC SPACES LITTERING 42 A person must not leave any garbage, litter, refuse, or other material in a public space except in a receptacle designed and intended for such use.
-URINATING OR DEFECATING 43 A person must not urinate or defecate in a public space except in a facility designed and intended for such use.
-SPITTING 44 A person must not spit in a public space.
+- 10 (1) In this section, "special event" means an event or gathering in a public space owned or operated by the City where 100 or more people are, or anticipated to be, in attendance. - (2) A person must not organize or participate in a special event unless a permit has been issued for that special event. - (3) The City Manager must not unreasonably withhold or refuse a permit for a special event. - (4) A permit for a special event may include any conditions the City Manager deems reasonable, including, but not limited to, conditions: - (a) to ensure safety or security; - (b) to support safe and efficient traffic control; - (c) for the protection of City assets; and - (d) imposing fees for the use of the public space, provision of services by the City, and any incidental costs incurred by the City for the special event. - (5) Nothing in this section will be applied or interpreted to prevent the exercise of fundamental freedoms as guaranteed by the Canadian Charter of Rights and Freedoms. - TRANSIT SPACES41A person must not offer or stage a live musical or other performance in a transit vehicle or transit station unless the person is within an area designated as a performance space.

+PART X - PROTECTION OF PUBLIC SPACES

+LITTERING 4 12 A A person must not leave any garbage, litter, refuse, or other ------------- ------ --- material in a public space except in a receptacle designed and intended for such use.